jrelgin/jasonmakes/markdown-implementation-plan.md

    - ✅ Tags: Array of relevant tags
    - ✅ Slug: URL-friendly identifier (demonstrated in sample files)

-3. **Install minimal dependencies**
+3. **Install minimal dependencies** ✅
-   - `pnpm install gray-matter remark remark-html`
+   - ✅ Installed `gray-matter` for parsing frontmatter
+   - ✅ Installed `remark` and `remark-html` for markdown processing
-   - These will handle markdown parsing and frontmatter extraction
+   - These packages will handle all our markdown parsing and conversion needs

 4. **Create utility functions**
    - Create `/lib/content.js` with functions to: